crochethk/klang-compiler/the-klang-language.md

     - Definitions similar to [functions](#function-definition), except for __no__ `fn` keyword.
     - All methods have an __implicit__ `self` parameter, providing access to the struct instance.

 > Definition-separator `---` must only be present if fields _and_ methods are defined.
-Otherwise it may be ommited.
+Otherwise it may be omitted.

 * Example
     ```